Advice for Visitors to Canada

 Show some I.D.

-A Canada Customs and Duties official will ask visitors to Canada to present a valid passport; however; some will also have to show a visa card (applies to residents from specific countries).
-American citizens do not need a passport to enter Canada, but should have a birth certificate or other proof of citizenship handy plus photo identification.
-Foreigners who have acquired permanent U.S. residential status are obliged to carry their “PR” card with them when crossing the border.
+A Canada Customs and Duties official will ask visitors to Canada to present a valid passport; however, residents from specific countries will also have to show a visitor visa card.
+Foreigners who have acquired permanent U.S. residential status are obliged to carry their permanent resident card (PR card) with them when crossing the border.

 Toting Children Along

 Persons coming into Canada below 18 years of age are considered minors and are bound by the entry specifications outlined in the Immigration and Refugee Protection Act.
-Adults going across the border with minors in tow must present an acceptable form of ID for each youngster e.g. birth certificate, passport or residential status card.
+Adults going across the border with minors in tow must present an acceptable form of identification such as a passport for each youngster.

-Visitors to Canada are entitled to transport certain items into the country, goods that fall under the category of “personal baggage”.
-Such goods can include articles of clothing, sport and camping gear, cameras and various forms of electronic gadgetry.
+Visitors to Canada are entitled to transport certain items or “goods” into the country.
+Such goods can include certain foods, articles of clothing, sport and camping gear, cameras and various forms of electronic gadgetry.
 However, all imported items require declaration at a designated port of entry before access into the country can be granted.
-The laws governing Canada customs and duties allow for goods declared upon entering Canada to be free of tariff (duty) and taxes; they cannot be left behind when visitors leave the country.
+The laws governing Canada customs and duties allow for goods declared upon entering Canada to be free of tariff (duty) and taxes; these items cannot be left behind when visitors leave the country.